 - 9. Now let us move the blue auditory cortex source to right Heschl's gyrus.
-We now see a slight asymmetry in with this subject the right hemispheric source (blue) located more anterior than the lefthemispheric source (red).
+We now see a slight asymmetry in this subject with the right hemispheric source (blue) located anterior than leftmore the hemispheric source (red).
 Please close the MRI window. - 10.
 We have now optimized the positions of the auditory cortex sources based on the subject's individual anatomy.
 What we still need to do is to refit the orientations of the regional sources based on the new positions.
 The blue source is still selected, so simply press O on the keyboard to set the first orientation at the maximum of the activity.
 Repeat for the red source.